Numerical evaluation of orientation averages and its application to molecular physics: Comparison of quadrature methods

 \subsection{Monte-Carlo methods}

 Monte-Carlo integration is based on random sampling of the integration domain.
-Although this becomes increasingly efficient for higher-dimensional integrals, for integration on \unitsphere{2} or \SO{3} it is outperformed by the deterministic methods discussed in the preceding sections.
-Specifically, Monte-Carlo methods have generally larger sampling moments, converge several orders of magnitude slower and are less robust than other spherical quadratures.
-This is in line with observations reported in the literature \cite{Karney2007,Beentjes2015}.
-For completeness, we note that quaternion representation is superior than Euler angles for random sampling of orientation space, e.g. by Shoemake's method \cite{Shoemake1992}.
+Although this becomes increasingly efficient for higher-dimensional integrals, it is outperformed on \unitsphere{2} and \SO{3} by the deterministic methods discussed earlier.
+Monte-Carlo methods generally have larger sampling moments, slower convergence by several orders of magnitude and less robustness than other spherical quadratures, in line with observations reported in the literature \cite{Karney2007,Beentjes2015}.
+Notably, quaternion representation is superior than Euler angles for random sampling of orientation space, e.g. by Shoemake's method \cite{Shoemake1992}.
 Hence, quaternions find widespread use in Monte-Carlo molecular dynamic simulations \cite{LaValle2006,Karney2007,Tutunnikov2018}.